juliandittmann/AL.TheThingsStackSDK/README.md

 # AL.TheThingsStackSDK for Dynamics 365 Business Central

-This is a SDK which API access to TheThingsStack.
+This is a SDK which provides API access to The Things Stack.